 U.S. Equities — How Did We Get Here & Where Are We Headed?

-Many clients ask us, “What’s been working, and where should I invest?”
-So far this year, we’ve seen growth stocks significantly outperform their counterparts.
-Large-cap growth stocks are up 25% over the last 12 months as of September 30th, largely in part due to a group of stocks called “The Enormous Eight.”
-While this aligns with what we’ve seen in 10-year annualized returns over the last decade, we’ve also seen strong performance from small and mid-cap stocks as well, so it’s important to remain diversified across the various asset classes.
+Over the last 12 months, large-cap growth stocks grew 35% as of December 31st.
+While this aligns with what we’ve seen in 10-year annualized returns over the last decade, we’ve also seen strong performance from small and mid-cap growth stocks, so it’s important to remain diversified across the various asset classes.

 Source: Compustat, FactSet, Federal Reserve, Refinitiv Datastream, Standard & Poor’s, J.P.
 Morgan Asset Management.

 Dividend yield is calculated as consensus estimates of dividends for the next 12 months, divided by most recent price, as provided by Compustat.
 Forward price-to-earnings ratio is a bottom-up calculation based on IBES estimates and FactSet estimates since January 2022.
 Returns are cumulative and based on S&P 500 Index price movement only, and do not include the reinvestment of dividends.
 Past performance is not indicative of future returns.
-Guide to the Markets – U.S. Data are as of September 30, 2024.
+Guide to the Markets – U.S. Data are as of January 31, 2025.

 Are U.S. Equities Overpriced?